|

 For Windows 64-bit computers:

-- Download and unzip PGT.zip to a directory, say ~/PGT.
+- Download Whisky and unzip it.

 |